brianchase/mnt-dev/README.md

 Adding `now` to the previous commands bypasses requests for confirmation.
 Unless it encounters an error, the script will silently mount or unmount the relevant devices.

+Keep in mind that using `now` isn't always a good idea.
+The confirmation prompt names the device and its mount point.
+You may need that information to keep track of what you're doing.

 ## Customizing